 Now you see why the Post-It note comes in handy?

-At this point, Venus Hostage becomes a lot tamer - a puzzle game that only compare to the likes of Portal in that they're completely incomparable.
-None require any brainpower at all.
+At this point, Venus Hostage becomes a lot tamer—a puzzle game that only compares to the likes of Portal in that they're completely incomparable.
+None of the puzzles require any brainpower at all.
 The first, in this corridor, involves the path being blocked by one of those electric-wires-in-water-puddle affairs that are far more common in games than anywhere else.
 The solution is to pick up a hammer lying just next to an electrical box, smash it open, and use a lever also sitting right next to it to switch off the power.
 It's a puzzle only in the sense that you might be held up for a moment figuring there has to be more to it.

 Venus Hostage then temporarily gets back to its porny routes, as the building at the end of the street conveniently turns out to be where Mila is also being kept prisoner, handcuffed topless to a bed in front of a video camera.
 This seems a little... well... mild for these guys, whoever they are, so presumably we just stumbled into their Dailymotion "Slightly Too Hot For YouTube" division.